-a.
-Primary Election.
-When the total number of write-in votes is more than 1% of the total votes cast for the office, individual write-in votes for declared write-in candidates must be tallied.
-A candidate qualifies for the General Election if they receive more than 1% of the total votes cast for that office and are one of the top two vote getters.
-(See Example 1)

-General Election.
-When the total number of write-in votes for an office exceeds the number of votes cast for the single candidate, individual write-in votes for declared write-in candidates must be tallied.

-Two or more candidates printed on the ballot for a race:
+Primary Election: When the total number of write-in votes is more than 1% of the total votes cast for the office, individual write-in votes for declared write-in candidates must be tallied.
+A candidate qualifies for the general Election if they receive more than 1% of the total votes cast for that office are one of the top two vote-getters.
+(See Example 1) (RCW 29A.60.021(6)) General Election: When the total number of write-in votes for an office exceeds the number of votes cast for the single candidate, individual write-in votes for declared write-in candidates must be tallied.
+(RCW 29A.60.021(8)) When Two or More Candidates are Printed on the Ballot for a Race:

-- a.
-Primary Election.
-Tally write-in votes for declared write-in candidates when the total number of write-in votes is more than the number of votes cast for the 2nd place candidate.
-(See Example 2) - b.
-General Election.
-Tally write-in votes for declared write-in candidates when the total number of write-in votes for an office is more than the apparent winner of the race.
-(See Example 3)

-Example 1.
-Only one candidate filed for County Office 1.
+Primary Election: Tally write-in votes for declared write-in candidates when the total number of write-in votes is more than the number of votes cast for the second-place candidate.
+(See Example 2) (RCW 29A.60.021(7)) General Election: Tally write-in votes for declared write-in candidates when the total number of write-in votes for an office is more than the number of votes cast for the apparent winner of the race.
+(See Example 3) (RCW 29A.60.021(8)) Example 1: Only one candidate filed for County Office 1.
 The Primary Election results are:

-Candidate A 1000
+Candidate A 1,000

 Write-ins 200

 Overvotes 1

 Undervotes 170

-- Step 1: The total votes cast for this office is 1200.
-(Overvotes and undervotes are not votes cast for an office, but should be reviewed for write-ins during ballot inspection.)
-One percent (1%) of the total votes cast for the office is 12. - Step 2: 200 write-in votes is more than 1%.
+Step 1: The total votes cast for this office is 1,200.
+One percent (1%) of the total votes cast for this office is 12.

+Step 2: 200 write-in votes is more than 1% of the total votes cast for this office.
 The write-in votes for declared write-in candidates must be tallied.

-Example 2.
-Two candidates filed for County Office 1.
+Example 2: Two candidates filed for County Office 1.
 The Primary Election results are:

-Candidate A 1300
+Candidate A 1,300

 Candidate B 150

 Write-ins 210

 Overvotes 4

 Undervotes 8

-- Step 1: Determine the total number of write-in votes.
-In this example, the number is 210. - Step 2: The 2nd place candidate received 150 votes.
-The number of write-in votes is more than what the 2nd place candidate received.
+Step 1: Determine the total number of write-in votes.
+In this example, the number is 210.
+Step 2: The second-place candidate received 150 votes.
+The number of write-in votes is more than the second-place candidate received.
 Write-in votes for declared write-in candidates must be tallied.

-Example 3.
-The General Election results for County Office 2 are:
+Example 3: Two candidates filed for County Office 1.
+The Primary Election results are:

-Candidate A 2000
+Candidate A 2,000

 Candidate B 150

 Write-ins 300

 Overvotes 3

 Undervotes 19

-- Step 1: Determine the total number of write-in votes.
-In this example, the number is 300. - Step 2: The apparently elected candidate received is 2000 votes.
-The number of write-in votes is less than 2000.
-Write-in votes for this office need not be tallied and are not reported.
+Step 1: Determine the total number of write-in votes.
+In this example, the number is 300.